rcuny/vagrant-apache2-xdebug-solr/README.md

 * **[This repo](https://github.com/rcuny/vagrant-apache2-xdebug-solr), aim at provisionning your box once.**
 * *[A second repo](https://github.com/rcuny/vagrant-drupal-xdebug-solr), using the first one to build a Drupal customized box.*

+More info on this project is available on my blog: [Vagrant for Drupal dev with Solr and Xdebug](http://rcuny.li/1cs5VS7).

 ## What is in this box
 This repo contains Vagrant provisionning script to setup a base virtual machine with the following components: